 - Min. deposit: Invest account £1, CFD account £10

-Trading 212, which has more than 3 million users, is a user-friendly online trading platform that offers a wide range of investment products, including stocks, ETFs, and other financial instruments and requires only a minimum deposit of £1.
+The broker, which has more than 5 million users, is a user-friendly online trading platform that offers a wide range of investment products, including stocks, ETFs, and other financial instruments and requires only a minimum deposit of £1.

-One of its unique features is the ability to earn interest on uninvested funds, which can be a valuable benefit for investors.
-In the UK, the interest rate is 4.9% AER.
+One of its unique features is the ability to earn interest on uninvested funds, a valuable benefit for investors.
+In the UK, the interest rate is 3.8% AER.

 Additionally, Trading 212 offers ready-made investment pies, which can be a convenient way to diversify a portfolio.
 It also has share lending, allowing you to earn interest on your portfolio by essentially lending out your shares.

-It has an Invest Account for commission-free trading, but it also offers a CFD account.
-It also offers fractional trading, allowing investors to start investing for as little as £1 and there’s a feature it calls “AutoInvest,” where you can build a diversified portfolio and customise it to fit your needs.
+It offers an Invest Account for commission-free trading, as well as a CFD account.
+It also offers fractional trading, allowing investors to start investing for as little as £1, and there’s a feature it calls “AutoInvest,” where you can build a diversified portfolio and customise it to fit your needs.

 Pros